Symmetry in quantum mechanics: Continuous symmetries

 Generally, the correspondence between continuous symmetries and conservation laws is given by Noether's theorem.

-The form of the fundamental quantum operators, for example energy as a partial time derivative and momentum as a spatial gradient, becomes clear when one considers the initial state, then changes one parameter of it slightly.
+The form of the fundamental quantum operators, for example the energy operator as a partial time derivative and momentum operator as a spatial gradient, becomes clear when one considers the initial state, then changes one parameter of it slightly.
 This can be done for displacements (lengths), durations (time), and angles (rotations).
 Additionally, the invariance of certain quantities can be seen by making such changes in lengths and angles, illustrating conservation of these quantities.

 In what follows, transformations on only one-particle wavefunctions in the form:

 are considered, where $\widehat{\Omega}$ denotes a unitary operator.
 Unitarity is generally required for operators representing transformations of space, time, and spin, since the norm of a state (representing the total probability of finding the particle somewhere with some spin) must be invariant under these transformations.
-The inverse is the Hermitian conjugate $\widehat{\Omega}^{-1} = \widehat{\Omega}^\dagger$.
+The inverse of a unitary operator is its Hermitian conjugate $\widehat{\Omega}^{-1} = \widehat{\Omega}^\dagger$.
 The results can be extended to many-particle wavefunctions.
 Written in Dirac notation as standard, the transformations on quantum state vectors are: